GaloisInc/ivorylang-org/pages/software/fibwalkthrough.md

 The type `Ix 1000` is the type constructor `Ix` applied to the type level natural `1000`.
-Ix stands for *Index*, and constructs a type for a value which is always greater than zero and never greater than the argument to Ix.
+Ix stands for *Index*, and constructs a type for a value which is never less than than zero and always less than the argument to Ix.
 So, `Ix 1000` is the type for a value in the range `0 =< value < 1000`.

 We use `Ix` types anytime we need to perform a looping operation so that we